Online degrees in economics are available from some of Australia’s top distance education universities.

 The University of New England has a flexible economics program.
 To qualify for a major, students need to complete prescribed units and choose some relevant electives.
 UNE has 4 possible majors as part of the Bachelor of Economics degree: Applied Econometrics, Economics, Economic Development, and Environmental Analysis and Policy.

 Studying online for a Master of Economics degree is a convenient way to upgrade your qualifications.

 - The degree demonstrates an ability to use maths to help answer difficult questions about business or government policy.

-- If you are already an economist, it will strengthen your credentials and allow you to gain specialist skills in certain branches of the discipline.
+- If you're already an economist, it'll strengthen your credentials and allow you to gain specialist skills in certain branches of the discipline.

 - If you want to move into economics, a masters is the way to do it.
 But you should have a strong background in maths and/or business studies.

 The University of New England has the complete online Master of Economics program.
 The course takes 2, 3 or 4 semesters depending on whether you have a graduate diploma, a relevant bachelor degree, or a bachelor degree in another field.
 There is a wide selection of units, though a few may not be fully online.
 Students write a dissertation as part of the course.
 Specialisations include Agricultural Economics, Economics, and Econometrics.